Kicho94/Author_Recognition_Brief/README.md

 ## SUMMARY OF PROBLEMS ENCOUNTERED
 The first challenge was gathering and preprocessing data, as we decided to make our own dataset.
-Except that computing time with SHAP was high, we found that when transformer model has been executed accuracy was decreasing due to randomness.
+Besides that computing time with SHAP was high, we found that when transformer model has been executed accuracy was decreasing due to randomness.

 ## CONCLUSION